As usual, Halloween is not happening here.

-Television and magazinzes suddenly started a ‘Halloween’ campagne, to encourage the French to get out, get disguised, and get candy (and pumpkins while they were at it…) and get Halloween.
+Television and magazines suddenly started a ‘Halloween’ campagne, to encourage the French to get out, get disguised, and get candy (and get pumpkins while they were at it…) and get Halloween.

 In the face of mostly massive indifference, the commercial gods of the holidays tried to wedge Halloween into the French psyche.

 “Halloween is not an American holiday!” the newscasters intoned.
-“It originated with the Celtes, who were, as everyone knows, French.
+“It originated with the Celts, who were, as everyone knows, French.
 So, Q.E.D.
 Halloween is French.”

 “Dear French Villager,